 Easily accessible and close to the city, it’s one of the favorite destinations for one-day tours that leave from San Jose.
 It’s also a popular spot for locals to visit over the weekends.

-The ones that are the most popular with the tourists are Poas Volcano and Irazu volcano, which are currently active volcanoes.
+The ones that are the most popular with the tourists are Poas Volcano and Irazu volcano, which are currently actives volcanoes.

-Whatever draws you to read about Irazu Volcano, we’ve got you covered with these travel guide tips to help you plan your own visit.
+If you are planning to a volcano during your time in Costa Rica, we’ve got you covered with these travel guide tips to help you plan your own visit.

 Entrance fee and schedule: